mbouyer/canbus_solar_mppt/README.md

 # CAN-connected solar MPPT controller

-This is a solar MPPT controller, targetted at marine applications with a CAN bus connection.
+This is a solar MPPT controller with dual-battery output and with a CAN bus, targetted at marine applications.